marcopennekamp/lore/specification/modules.md

 end
 ```

 The module `Name2` is located inside the surrounding module `Name`.
 Without any `use` qualifiers, the functions can be accessed using `Name.foo` and `Name.Name2.foo`.
 Both `foo` multi-functions are completely distinct, as their full names are different.
-Hence we each have a multi-function that contains only one function instance.
+Hence we each have a multi-function that contains only one function definition.

 The requirement for the `do` when declaring module `Name2` is purely due to parsing ambiguities that would arise otherwise.
 Without the `do`, the parser might have to read the whole file to find the `end` that closes the block module declaration which the parser would first assume to be a top module declaration.
 This will eventually be removed once we introduce significant indentation.